BOLDInnovationGroup/mapply-wordpress-plugin/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Removed the check for the API prefix
+* altered app to require the prefix on save

 = 1.2 =
 * Remove database when user uninstalls
 * Remove api prefix if user adds it